Benighter/React-Calculator/README.md

-# Calcuulator application using React & Styled Component
+# Calculator application using React & Styled Component

 # How to use this project
 - if you want compare code just explore code